wesleycamargo/azure-docs.pt-br/articles/media-services/media-services-dotnet-get-started.md

 		</configuration>

-5. Substitua a instruções **using** existentes no início do arquivo Program.cs pelo código a seguir.
+5. Substitua as instruções **using** existentes no início do arquivo Program.cs pelo código a seguir.

 		using System;
 		using System.Collections.Generic;